pearjo/knut-server/docs/source/apis.rst

 .. data:: TASK_RESPONSE
    :value: 0x0102

-   The task response with the following keys:
+   The task response has the following keys:

    - The identifier ``id`` of the task.
    - The ``assignee`` who has the task assigned.